Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 ## The Game Round

 Shattered Ascension is played over a consecutive number of Rounds.
-Each Round is split into three phases: The [Strategy Phase](#StrategyPhase) where player place a Political Card in the Galactic Council and select their Strategy Card for the Round, the [Action Phase](#ActionPhase), where players use their Strategy Cards, move their ships, conquer planets and build units, and the [Status Phase](#StatusPhase), where the board is cleaned up and players can gain Victory Points by claiming Objectives.
+Each Round is split into three phases: The [Strategy Phase](#StrategyPhase) where player place a Political Card in the Twilight Council and select their Strategy Card for the Round, the [Action Phase](#ActionPhase), where players use their Strategy Cards, move their ships, conquer planets and build units, and the [Status Phase](#StatusPhase), where the board is cleaned up and players can gain Victory Points by claiming Objectives.
 If no player is declared winner at the end of a Round, another Round starts.

 <a name="StrategyPhase">
 ### Strategy Phase